 Gretna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Gretna citizens is very high relative to the national average among all cities (21.84%): 35.85% of adults in Gretna have a bachelor's degree or even advanced degree.
+The citizens of Gretna are very well educated compared to the average community in the nation: 36.61% of adults in Gretna have a bachelor's degree or even advanced degree.

 The people who call Gretna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gretna residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Gretna include Irish, Italian, English, and Polish.

 The most common language spoken in Gretna is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Korean.